SuchLuukie/OCR-Model/README.md

 # Artificial Neural Network (ANN)
+* Basic prototype: <br>
-* Basic prototype - Using what I found in my research I'm developing a small ANN that uses weights and biases to process and a small self made dataset.
+    Using what I found in my research I'm developing a small ANN that uses weights and biases to process and a small self made dataset.
 (See below.)
 In this small network you can manually adjust the weights and biases to see the neural network adjust it's output.